modom-ofn/auth-portal/auth-portal/README.md

 - **Session Cookie TTL**: Introduced explicit `MaxAge` for session cookies (86400 seconds / 24 hours).
 This ensures sessions expire predictably and stale cookies cannot linger indefinitely.
 - **Secure Defaults**: Session cookies are set with `HttpOnly` and `SameSite=Lax` for improved protection against XSS and CSRF.

+### 🔐 Security & Token Management

+- **Encrypted Plex tokens**: User Plex tokens are now sealed before being stored in the database using XChaCha20-Poly1305 encryption with a derived key from `DATA_KEY`.
+- **DATA_KEY required**: The application enforces a secret environment variable (`DATA_KEY`) at startup.
+This ensures all tokens are encrypted consistently.
+- **Key management note**: Changing `DATA_KEY` will invalidate previously stored tokens (users will be prompted to re-authenticate).

 ### 🔄 Schema Changes